davemgj84/sapphire/planning/Initial Plan.md

 # STORYLINE

-- McGuffin - Search for the Saaphire Monkey (Goal)
+- McGuffin - Search for the Sapphire Monkey (Goal)

 - Single Character story - potentially different avatars (MVP)

-- What is the Saaphire Monkey -
+- What is the Sapphire Monkey -

-  - Ancient Relic Saaphire Monkey - Legend?
+  - Ancient Relic Sapphire Monkey - Legend?
 Myth?
   - Impending Doom?
 Returning the Relic to its complete state will save the planet
   - We find sections of the Gem - 3 shards total
   - Once collected they magically become one again